 She doubted if it could be used again after the blast she saw come from that hole.
 She prayed that it was destroyed so that it could never kill anyone else.

 Sharon took a quick three hundred and sixty degree scan of the horizon.
 Seeing nothing, she turned over on her back raising up just enough to release the tourniquet for a half minute, then wound it up tight again.
 She thanked the Lord for His help, and then prayed for Him to let her get out of here; dead or alive.

 In the stillness and the darkening evening, the world of home from which she came seemed so far away.
 She fought the sleep that sought to overtake her.
 She knew in her heart that the sleep that was so forcefully coming would be the sleep of death.

 She fought bitterly that sleep.
 But when dusk came the night found her alone in such a dangerous place, still in the little hole.
-Finally she could hold out no longer, and sleep, even against the persistent and gallant struggle and without her permission overcame her.
+Finally she could hold out no longer, and sleep, even with the persistent and gallant struggle she had put up, and without her permission overcame her.

 The war that was so close only minutes ago seemed to be slipping further and further away.
 As the last light of the day waned, the unforgettable sounds of war slipped from ear shot.
 And, as the last sounds of war faded into quietness she slept.

 Badly wounded and bleeding to death even though she'd positioned her frame so as to keep pressure against the wound in her side, she laid still now to the heavy sleep which had overtaken her.
 Her last thoughts were "even if she lived, she would no doubt lose the leg . . ."